teaaaaaaaa/Space-war-3D-gameboy-color-/README.md

 Featuring:
 -a scaling background
--rudimentary but mostly functional hit detection -sample sound effects, the code is from gbdk 4.1.1
+-rudimentary but mostly functional hit detection -sample sound effects, the code for that is from gbdk 4.1.1

 It's on on-rails shooter similar to axelay.
 Or the lava levels in iridion 3D would make a closer comparison.
 Shoot down the baddies.
 There's no up and down movement so you're just stuck with moving left and right.